johnlock07/cloud5296-group18/README.md

 Hence, it empowers the project to load test the cluster and verify if the system aligns with the project goals.
 The project goals include deploying a ML model on a EC2 cluster, with autoscaling and load balancing. k8s is the perfect tools for the project.

-This guide outlines the steps needed to set up a Kubernetes cluster using kubeadm.
+The following guideline outlines the steps needed to set up a Kubernetes cluster using kubeadm.

 ## Pre-requisites:
 * Ubuntu OS (Xenial or later)